theGidy/conda-export/README.md

 # conda-export
-Smple bash script to export every environment defined by conda to a yml file.
+Simple shell script to mass export the environments of users defined by conda to a yml files.
+Is used in a migration/automatiation process to backup every environment a user created.

 # Usage Examples